 - Details of: (i) adjustments, allowances, balancing charges or costs, (ii) losses or exemptions; and (iii) reliefs and allowances.

-These details will be further specified in tertiary legislation, but the expectation is that EOPS will require information very similar to that required by the relevant section of the current self assessment tax return.
+These details will be further specified in tertiary legislation, but the expectation is that EOPS will require information very similar to that required by the relevant section of the current SA tax return.

-The EOPS could be submitted at the same time as the final quarterly update for the year, (eg, in the case of a simple business that has adopted cash accounting).
-Businesses that need to make year-end adjustments or claim capital allowances or other reliefs are more likely to submit their EOPS later.
+It will be possible to submit the EOPS at the same time as the final quarterly update for the year, (eg, in the case of a simple business that has adopted cash accounting).
+Businesses that need to make year-end tax and accounting adjustments or claim capital allowances or other reliefs are more likely to submit their EOPS later.

-Neither the quarterly updates nor the EOPS finalise (or as HMRC terms it ‘crystallise’) the liability to income tax, although an EOPS completes the reporting for each self-employment and property income source for the tax year.
-HMRC will use the quarterly updates and EOPS to play back estimates of the predicted liability, but these are merely illustrative and for taxpayers with multiple income sources and/or more complex affairs are likely to be inaccurate.
+Neither the quarterly updates nor the EOPS will finalise the liability to income tax, although the EOPS will complete the reporting for each self-employment and property income source for the tax year.
+HMRC will use the quarterly updates and EOPS to play back estimates of the predicted liability, but these are merely illustrative.
+For taxpayers with multiple income sources and/or more complex affairs, these estimates are likely to be inaccurate.

-The final step of finalising the liability involves bringing together the information submitted on the EOPS (of which there can be more than one) with information about the taxpayer’s other sources of income and details of other claims etc that form part of the self assessment tax return.
+The final step of finalising the tax liability will involve bringing together the information submitted on the EOPS (of which there can be more than one) with information about the taxpayer’s other sources of income and details of other claims etc that form part of the SA tax return.

 In some cases, it will be possible to use the same MTD ITSA software that is used for the quarterly updates and EOPS to finalise the liability.
-In others it will be necessary to use separate tax software or the new online system that is being built by HMRC.
+In others it will be necessary or preferable to use separate tax software or the new online submission service that is being built by HMRC.

-Note that this finalisation takes place in a new HMRC backend system which is separate from HMRC’s current CESA system that supports self assessment.
+Note that this finalisation takes place in a new HMRC backend system which is separate from HMRC’s current CESA system that supports SA.

 Leaving MTD ITSA